rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-I.md

 ### Step 3 - Initialize Elastic Beanstalk environments

-NOTE: This step requires that you either have a default VPC configured with public/private NAT configuration _or_ you explicitly specify the VPC and subnet IDs during Elastic Beanstalk environment configuration step.
-I will be using the latter mechanism to supply a previously saved configuration to the "eb create" command.
+NOTE: This step requires either that you have a default VPC configured with public/private NAT configuration _or_ that you explicitly specify the VPC and subnet IDs during Elastic Beanstalk environment configuration step.
+I use the latter mechanism to supply a previously saved configuration to the "eb create" command.

 #### a) Initialize the Elastic Beanstalk Application